-You do not have to have a full 5-year plan, but you will be able to answer the general direction you want to keep in mind and what areas you want to progress, will help you to answer the question ‘Are you looking for a new job?’
+You do not have to have a full 5-year plan, but you will be able to answer the general direction you want to keep in mind and what areas you want to progress, which will help you to answer the question ‘Are you looking for a new job?’

-Make this about company:
+Make this about the company:

 The company just does not want to know what you are looking for in any job.
 Do your research and think about why you want to work for this particular organization in this special introduction.
-The organization can research through its website, news updates and presence in social media and learn how valuable the company is.
+The organization can research through its website, news updates, and presence in social media and learn how valuable the company is.
 This will help you to talk to your needs and how you’re able to support your answer.

 Work interview nervous-vaccinations, no doubt, but thinking about answers to common questions will help prepare yourself to get out of the situation.